carbon-language/carbon-lang/llvm/README.txt

 started with LLVM and docs/README.txt for an overview of LLVM's documentation setup.

-If you're writing a package for LLVM, see docs/Packaging.rst for our suggestions.
+If you are writing a package for LLVM, see docs/Packaging.rst for our suggestions.